Skip to content

 5. Hibernate when done

 When you're not actively using the env, click Hibernate.
-The container is gzipped to blob storage; the URL stops responding; billing drops to the flat A$25/month stored rate.
-Your data, extensions, users, and configuration all survive — resume any time and they're back exactly as you left them.
+The container is gzipped to blob storage; the URL stops responding; billing drops to the much-lower stored rate.
+Your data, extensions, users, and configuration all survive - resume any time and they're back exactly as you left them.

 To delete entirely: Delete removes the env and the stored backup after a 7-day operator-recovery grace window.